Azure/azure-iot-sdk-java/provisioning/provisioning-samples/provisioning-X509-sample/readme.md

     ```
     1. Please obtain details of IdScope and globalEndpoint from the [portal][azure-portal] where you have created your service.
 Follow instructions in step <11> to retreive this information from portal.
     2. You can choose one of available protocols [HTTPS, AMQP, MQTT, AMQP_WS, MQTT_WS] for registration.
     3. Obtain the certificates following instructions from [X509 Certificate Generator][x509-cert-generator].
 If you are trying Group Enrollment then you will need to add signerCertificates to the Collection.
+You can add the signerCertificates in main() just before instantiating SecurityProviderX509Cert:
+    signerCertificates.add("<Your Signer/intermediate Certificate Here>");

 5. In a command line, build your sample:
     ```